devbydijah/devflow-landing-page/.github/instructions.md

-# Copilot Custom Instructions: DevAPI Landing Page
+# Project Custom Instructions: DevAPI Landing Page

 ## Project Overview

-You are assisting with the development of the **DevAPI Landing Page**—a modern, developer-centric landing page for an API platform.
+This document contains instrutions for the development of a **DevAPI Landing Page**—a modern, developer-centric landing page for an API platform.
 The stack uses **Astro** (for page composition/routing), **React** (for interactive UI components, written in TypeScript), and **Tailwind CSS** (for all styling).
 Code must be clean, responsive, and aligned with best practices for developer experience and accessibility.

 ## Key Features (Current Implementation)